Overview

 Generally, there are a few options to consider:

-• In the What you Want tab - extend the End Age of the primary member to the expected mortality of the younger spouse.
+In the What you want tab, extend the end age of the primary member to the expected mortality of the younger spouse.
 This illustrates the "need" going to the spouse's mortality age.
-Example: Older member is 10 years older than spouse.
+Example: An older member is 10 years older than the spouse.
 Older member retirement Start Age 65, End Age 110 instead of 100.
-Or,

-• With the mortality age of the elder member normal, click the "Add a desired cash flow" button to include the younger spouse's years when they are without their older spouse.
+Or, with the mortality age of the elder member normal, click the "Add a desired cash flow" button to include the younger spouse's years when they are without their older spouse.
 Example: Elder is 10 years older than spouse.
-Add a cash flow - Younger Spouse needs an annual value from Start Age 90, End age 100.
+Add a cash flow.
+The younger spouse needs an annual value from Start Age 90, End age 100.

 Want an overview?
 Need a refresher?
 Why not attend free training?
 Click here to reserve your spot.